Asuryu/RoubaTurmasISEC/README.md

 You can [download](https://github.com/Asuryu/RoubaTurmasISEC/releases) the latest version of RoubaTurmasISEC for every platform that runs Python.
 > **Note:**
-> For the GUI version, only Windows and Mac is supported
+> For the GUI version, only Windows and Mac are supported

 ## Credits